Boy Scouts of America

 Climb On Safely

-All climbing and rappelling must be supervised by a mature, conscientious adult at least 21 years of age who understands the risks inherent to these activities.
-This person knowingly accepts responsibility for the well-being and safety of the youth in his or her care.
-This adult supervisor is trained in and committed to compliance with the eight points of the Boy Scouts of America’s Climb On Safely procedure and responsible for recruiting and verifying the qualifications of the qualified instructors.
+All climbing and rappelling activities must be supervised by a mature, conscientious adult at least 21 years of age who understands the risks inherent to these activities.
+This person knowingly accepts responsibility for the well-being and safety of the youth in their care.
+This adult supervisor is trained in and committed to compliance with Climb On Safely and responsible for recruiting and verifying the qualifications of the qualified instructors.

 One adult supervisor is required for every 10 participants with a minimum of two adults for any one group.

-The qualified instructor managing the climbing/rappelling activity must be at least 21 years of age, and be current in his/her training from one or more of the sources listed below or equivalent:
+The qualified instructor managing the climbing/rappelling activity must be at least 21 years of age, and be current in their training from one or more of the sources listed below or equivalent:

-• BSA Level II climbing instructor or climbing director
+• Climbing Director or Level II climbing instructor

-• BSA Level II COPE instructor or COPE director (artificial structures only)
+• COPE Director or Level II COPE instructor (artificial structures only)

 • Instructors trained by professional organizations or their accredited providers: